Florune/florune-documentation/src/pricing.md

 ## Token & Economy Summary

-The combination of **CFGT utility token, transaction fees, and subscription models** ensures that Contract Foundry remains **sustainable, accessible, and secure**, while aligning incentives for both users and the ecosystem.
+The combination of **CFGT utility token, transaction fees, and subscription models** ensures that Florune remains **sustainable, accessible, and secure**, while aligning incentives for both users and the ecosystem.